 The Campus Center Board (CCB) is the governing, policy-making authority for the programs, services, and facilities of the Campus Center Complex, the college union facility on campus.
 The 17-member board represents various campus constituencies: students, faculty, staff, and alumni.
-CCB serves its constituents in two ways: a multifaceted activities program and a comprehensive array of services in Campus Center and Hemenway Hall.
+CCB serves its constituents in two ways: a multifaceted activities program and a comprehensive array of services in Campus Center, Hemenway Hall, and the Warrior Recreation Center.

-CCB also sponsors programs through its Activities Council committees, which plan recreational activities, educational support programs, dances, personal wellness events, concerts, and cultural programs.
+CCB also sponsors programs through its Activities Council and Recreation Sports Council committees, which plan recreational activities, educational support programs, dances, personal wellness events, concerts, and cultural programs.

 Graduate Student Organization

 The Graduate Student Organization (GSO) represents the academic interests of over 5,000 graduate students attending UH Manoa, the flagship campus of the UH System.